sboli/twmn/README.markdown

 [icons]
 ; An icon.
 You can add as many as you want.
-NAME_icon=  ; Path to image file.
+NAME=  ; Path to image file.
 NAME being the icon's custom name.

 [main]